Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Hendrik Antoon Lorentz’s Contributions to the Theory of Special Relativity

-In his 1895 memoir, the Dutch physicist Hendrik Antoon Lorentz, who would later receive the Nobel Prize in Physics in 1902, sought to understand why optical phenomena seemed independent of the Earth’s motion through the ether.
-He proposed an approximate transformation of space and time coordinates, valid to first order in \(v/c\) (that is, when the velocity is much smaller than the speed of light), in order to simplify Maxwell’s equations for a system moving uniformly with velocity \(v\) relative to the ether.
-He required that, to first order in \(v/c\), Maxwell’s equations retain their form in the reference frame attached to the Earth, and obtained:
+In his 1895 memoir \cite{lorentz1895}, the Dutch physicist Hendrik Antoon Lorentz, who would later receive the Nobel Prize in Physics in 1902, sought to understand why optical phenomena seemed independent of the Earth’s motion through the ether.
+He proposed an approximate transformation of space and time coordinates, valid to first order in \(v/c\), in order to simplify Maxwell’s equations for a system moving uniformly with velocity \(v\) relative to the ether.
+To first order in \(v/c\), he introduced the transformation

-The local time \(t'\) was, at this stage, only a mathematical device introduced to “correct” the calculations and eliminate inconvenient terms.
-Lorentz still retained the notion of an absolute time \(t\), universal and attached to the ether.
-The use of \(t'\) was purely technical: it was not intended to represent what moving clocks would actually indicate.
-His only requirement was that Maxwell’s equations keep their form in a moving frame to first order in \(v/c\).
-However, this approach did not provide an explanation for the null result of the Michelson–Morley experiment.
-In this work, Lorentz made a crucial choice: he gave priority to electrodynamics over mechanics.
-He sought transformations of position and time coordinates that would preserve the form of Maxwell’s equations in a frame moving with respect to the ether.
-For simplicity, he worked only to first order in \(v/c\).
-Yet he did not use these transformed quantities to interpret physical measurements.
+The new time variable \(t'\), which Lorentz called \emph{local time}, was not a mere mathematical symbol.
+In 1895 it still functioned primarily as an auxiliary time used in the theorem of corresponding states, while Lorentz retained a true time \(t\) associated with the ether.
+Yet the variable already had a clear physical role: it allowed optical and electromagnetic phenomena in a moving system to be described as if that system were at rest.
+The local time was therefore not yet the universal time of an inertial frame in Einstein’s sense, but it was already tied to the physical explanation of the apparent independence of optical phenomena from the Earth’s motion.

+This step was decisive.
+Lorentz gave priority to electrodynamics over ordinary Galilean kinematics and introduced a transformation of time as well as of space.
+Even though he did not yet abandon the ether frame or the distinction between true time and local time, the 1895 theory contained one of the central mathematical and physical elements from which the later theory of relativity would emerge.

+The 1895 theory also had limits.
+It accounted for many first-order optical effects, but it did not yet provide by itself a complete explanation of the Michelson--Morley experiment, which required second-order effects in \(v/c\).
+To explain that result, Lorentz had to rely on the contraction hypothesis, first introduced by FitzGerald and Lorentz in the early 1890s.
+Thus, by 1895, Lorentz had already assembled two essential ingredients of the later theory: local time and length contraction, but they remained embedded in an ether-based electron theory.